Kquant03/Kquant03/README.md

     </tr>
     <tr>
       <td><a href="https://airr.repleteai.com/">A.I.R.R.</a></td>
-      <td>Built a website, handle the copywriting for, and host a subdomain for a community that one of my close friends started.</td>
+      <td>Built a website, handled the copywriting for, and currently hosting a subdomain for a community that one of my close friends started.</td>
       <td>Next.js, CSS</td>
     </tr>
       <td><a href="https://docs.google.com/document/d/15i8nZSVJju73kHg7vkRbAw6LOknt9ORoqzdOrZu6UX4/edit?usp=sharing">Multiversal Data</a> (wip)</td>